Cleveland Cultural Sites

 Rock n’ Roll Hall of Fame & Museum

-DESCRIPTION: A state of the art museum and hall of fame dedicated to the legends of Rock n’ Roll; dedicated fans of Little Richard, Chuck Berry, Tina Turner, Michael Jackson, Marvin Gaye, The Temptations, Smokey Robinson, Muddy Waters and Lead Belly will find important display artifacts from their careers in an immaculately designed lakefront facility.
-Even if you visited before, its worth a second drop-in for the frequently changing exhibits.
+DESCRIPTION: A state-of-the-art museum and hall of fame dedicated to the legends of Rock n’ Roll; dedicated fans of Little Richard, Chuck Berry, Tina Turner, Michael Jackson, Marvin Gaye, The Temptations, Smokey Robinson, Muddy Waters, and Lead Belly will find important display artifacts from their careers in an immaculately designed lakefront facility.
+Even if you visited before, it’s worth a second drop-in for the frequently changing exhibits.
 No photography is permitted in the museum.

 ADMISSION: $$ see website for the range of price options